 My Top 10 Basic Blog Tips To Increase Your Blog Traffic are –

 1. Use WordPress –

 When you are starting to blog, you should go for the best blogging platform that is WordPress.
 Why I am recommending WordPress to you is because of its many brilliant qualities.

 WordPress is an open source blogging tool and content management system that is easy to use for building websites.
 It is not like HTML Coding and Dreamweaver in which one has to practice a lot for building a blog.
-Also, WordPress blogs fetch higher rankings on search engines than Tumblr, Google Blogger and other platforms which leads to more traffic for your content.
+Also, WordPress blogs fetch higher rankings on search engines than Tumblr, Google Blogger, Square Space and other platforms which leads to more traffic for your content.

 2. Use Good SEO Plugins –

 WordPress is SEO-friendly, easy to use and is the best platform for building informative portals.
 It has so many plug-ins that help you in easy optimization of your blog.
 You can use WordPress SEO by Yoast plugin for doing SEO.
-You can even buy a premium SEOPressor plugin for better optimization of your blog.
-SEOPressor is the best plugin for knowing the exact SEO score of your blog post.
+You can even buy a premium SEO plugin for better optimization of your blog.
 This will help you in getting good rankings for a particular keyword on Search Engine.